-After conducting formative usability testing, users found the summarized and synthesized data produced from our blue sky thinking usable but not useful.
+After conducting formative usability tests, users found the summarized and synthesized data produced from our blue sky thinking usable but not useful.
 Instead, the data from the test identified small tweaks to the enhanced current design that would improve the UX and patient care drastically.
 This resonated with the project team because products, systems, or services can suffer from the “death of a thousand cuts”.
 Now we knew what elements of design we needed to focus on.

 We discovered that in this context, the devil was in the details.
 These design details can provide the ‘wow’ factor that healthcare end users are looking for by better meeting user needs and expectations.
 Typically, healthcare applications and devices are not “walk-up-and-use” applications because of their complexity and end users’ satisfaction does not rely heavily on aesthetics.
 Instead, a healthcare application’s ‘wow’ factor lies in its ease of use, efficiency, and its ability to support patient safety.
 The impact of this ‘wow’ should be measured upon usage as opposed to whether or not users find it visually appealing.